 The BBC has supported the Teaching Awards since 1999, broadcasting the very first ceremony from Alexandra Palace.
 Since then, the UK grand final of the Teaching Awards has been filmed and broadcast by the BBC, demonstrating their continued support for this most important of professions.
 Lord Puttnam’s vision was for an award ceremony on a par with the Oscar’s or the Baftas, to celebrate those members of the education profession that are “the real stars” of our communities.
 The BBC has sustained this vision by producing a glittering and star-studded occasion that is compelling viewing, showcasing outstanding education professionals from across the UK. www.bbc.co.uk

 The Scottish Education Awards celebrate success in Scottish education.
 They recognise and share the excellent work taking place in Scottish classrooms, and showcase those who dedicate their lives to education in providing opportunities for all children and young people to succeed in life.
-We are delighted that winners from the Scottish Education Awards will represent Scotland at the Pearson Teaching Awards UK Ceremony.
-This provides a platform for sharing the many innovations and creative ideas underway in Scottish schools.www.scottisheducationawards.org.uk
+We are delighted to work with the Scottish Education Awards, as it provides a platform for sharing the many innovations and creative ideas underway in Scottish schools.www.scottisheducationawards.org.uk

 The Welsh Government is committed to celebrating the commitment, dedication and inspiration of our education workforce through the Professional Teaching Awards Cymru and through working in partnership with the Pearson Teaching Awards.